LuisReyes98/synthwave-remix-vscode/README.md

 **Enjoy!**

-Fork of Robb Owen's [SynthWave '84](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode)
+Fork of Robb Owen's [SynthWave '84](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode), This includes only the color theme, it doesn't come with the "glow" effect option